 ‘A cell is the basic unit of life as we know it.
 It is the smallest unit capable of independent reproduction.’ – British Society for Cell Biology

 No matter how small, a cell still has much to reveal to help us understand how life works.
-In many research institutes around the world, researchers are trying to understand how cells work by trying to reproduce their molecular mechanisms, with the ultimate ambition of building complete cells from scratch, i.e., synthetic cells.
+In many research institutes around the world, researchers are trying to understand how cells work by trying to reproduce their molecular mechanisms, with the ultimate ambition of building functional cells from scratch, i.e., synthetic cells.
+These cell-like structures will have the ability to perform at least three of the main functions of living cells: metabolism, DNA processing, and division.

 Synthetic cell research, also known as bottom-up synthetic biology, could hold the key to revolutionary new technologies in sustainable energy, smart biomaterials, food, and medicine, based on mimicking natural processes.